SARSARI13/Object-Dimensioning-Using-Two-Cameras/README.md

 # Object Dimensioning Using Two Cameras

-The objective of this work is to develop a script to dimension the diameter and height of the object in millimeters using:
+The objective of this work is to develop a script to dimension the diameter and height of the object in millimeters using  :

 - Images captured by two cameras.
 - Intrinsic parameters of the two cameras.